 Taxis are plentiful in Belgian towns and cities, with numerous private companies offering services.
 They don't all look the same, but they can usually be identified by the taxi sign on the vehicle's roof.
 Metered taxis generally operate in different zones and offer variable rates.
 It’s best to negotiate the fare before setting off on a journey.

 Ride-hailing services and applications are also available in most Belgian cities and are a convenient alternative to taxis.

 Driving in Belgium

 With such an extensive public transport network, most expats living in Belgium will find that it’s not necessary to own a car.
-But those wishing to have their own vehicle will find that driving in Belgium is quite easy.
+But those wishing to have a vehicle will find that driving in Belgium is straightforward.

 Air travel in Belgium

 Due to the country's small size, there are few domestic flights between Belgian cities.
 On the other hand, Belgium is quite an international hub, with regular flights to the rest of Europe and further abroad.
 The main airport in Belgium is Brussels Airport.

 Other major airports in Belgium include Ostend-Bruges International Airport and Antwerp International Airport in Flanders, and Brussels South Charleroi Airport and Liege Airport in Wallonia, all of which offer flights to other European airports and further abroad.